stefwalter/blog/content/cockpit/protocol-interaction.md

 Doing it over a WebSocket
 -------------------------

 Obviously in Cockpit we send all of these messages from the browser through a WebSocket hosted by `cockpit-ws`. `cockpit-ws` then passes them on to `cockpit-bridge`.
-There's [an issue that needs fixing](https://github.com/cockpit-project/cockpit/pull/1608) before others can use the some WebSocket approach.
-Due to the same origin browser security policy, `cockpit-ws` needs a configuration option to accept requests from web pages it didn't deliver.

-I'll post a bit of a demo about using this protocol over a WebSocket when that's ready.
+You can communicate this way too, if you [configure Cockpit to accept different Websocket Origins](http://files.cockpit-project.org/guide/cockpit.conf.5.html).

 And on it goes
 --------------